 - Freedom of Information

-The Aged Homeless Assistance Program (AHAP) provides accommodation, case management and outreach support to vulnerable people aged 50 or over in metropolitan Adelaide.
-Housing SA and Community Housing Providers manage designated properties in the Program, and Housing SA’s AHAP Social Work Team provides support.
+The Aged Homelessness Assistance Program (AHAP) provides accommodation, case management and outreach support to vulnerable people aged 50 or over in metropolitan Adelaide.
+Housing SA and Community Housing Providers manage designated properties in the program, and Housing SA’s Social Work Team provides support.

-A person may be nominated for AHAP housing if they meet all of the below criteria:
+A person may be nominated for AHAP if they meet all the below conditions:

 - they are aged 50 or over

 - they are eligible for Category 1 in line with the Eligibility for public housing policy

 - they agree to share personal information with housing and support providers